Cosmic Odyssey (comics): Book Two: Disaster

 In Book Two: Disaster, Superman and Orion arrive on Thanagar where they are met with force - the Anti-Life Aspect has seized control of the Thanagarians' minds.
-As they proceed towards the location of the ALA, they are again attacked.
-Meanwhile, Green Lantern and the Martian Manhunter arrive on Xanshi to discover that the population is suffering from an airborne communicable virus that's killing them, and meet a scientist who has been trying to discover a cure.
-Using his Power Ring, John Stewart creates a cure from the scientists’ experiments.
-Later, John and J'onn discover that the ALA has tapped into the planet's core and controls the very planet itself.
-As they head to confront the ALA, it creates a hurricane in their path and strikes J'onn with a bolt of lightning, destroying the Anti-Life Catcher weapon built by Darkseid.
-During this time, John Stewart has become increasingly overconfident and builds a new Anti-Life Catcher with his ring.
-The two then move on to face the ALA.
+As they proceed towards the location of the Aspect, they are again attacked.
+Meanwhile, Green Lantern and Martian Manhunter arrive on Xanshi to discover that the population is suffering from a fatal airborne virus and meet a scientist who has been trying to discover a cure.
+Using his power ring, John Stewart creates a cure from the scientists' experiments.
+Later, John and J'onn discover that the Aspect has tapped into the planet's core and controls the planet itself.
+As they head to confront the Aspect, it creates a hurricane in their path and strikes J'onn with lightning, destroying the Anti-Life Catcher weapon built by Darkseid.
+During this time, John has become increasingly overconfident and builds a new Anti-Life Catcher with his ring.
+The two then move on to face the Aspect.
 John places a protective bubble around J'onn and moves him away from the battle, telling him that he can handle it alone.
-He comes across the ALA and its bomb, only to discover that the bomb is yellow (which the Green Lantern rings are powerless against).
-The blast knocks GL into space and continues until the entire planet is destroyed.
-Due to the nature of the Power Ring, both heroes survive the blast.
-The Martian Manhunter finds Green Lantern on a piece of rock in space and tells him: "Thanks to your arrogance and stupidity, I have now seen two worlds die.
+He comes across the Aspect and its bomb, only to discover that the bomb is yellow (which the Green Lantern rings are powerless against).
+The blast knocks Green Lantern into space and continues until the entire planet is destroyed.
+Due to the nature of the power ring, both heroes survive the blast.
+Martian Manhunter finds Green Lantern on a piece of rock in space and tells him: "Thanks to your arrogance and stupidity, I have now seen two worlds die.
 I will never forgive you for this".
-Meanwhile on New Genesis, Darkseid and Highfather reveal to Jason Blood that in order to secure the barrier between our dimension and the ALE's, Blood must once more reunite with The Demon, Etrigan.
+Meanwhile on New Genesis, Darkseid and Highfather reveal that Jason Blood must reunite with Etrigan to secure the barrier between dimensions.
 On Earth, Batman and Forager arrive in the Batcave and discuss their strategy.
-Batman deduces that the ALA is going to use Earth's computer network to destroy our planet.
-Alfred makes Forager a new uniform and Batman discovers that the ALA is in Arizona.
+Batman deduces that the Anti-Life Aspect is going to use Earth's computer network to destroy the planet.
+Alfred makes Forager a new uniform and Batman discovers that the Aspect is in Arizona.
 On Rann, Lightray and Starfire try to find Adam Strange and discover that the population of Rann is trying to kill one another.
-The two heroes meet up with Strange and the three of them begin the search for the ALA.
-They arrive at the loading docks and discover the ALA's bomb.
-They begin the search for the ALA by splitting up.
-Adam Strange is knocked out and Lightray and Starfire meet back up in an attempt to find the ALA.
-Back on New Genesis, Jason Blood and Etrigan become one again and Darkseid smiles.
+The two heroes meet up with Strange and the three of them begin the search for the Aspect.
+They arrive at the loading docks and discover the Aspect's bomb.
+They begin the search for the Aspect by splitting up.
+Adam Strange is knocked out and Lightray and Starfire meet back up in an attempt to find the Aspect.
+Back on New Genesis, Blood and Etrigan reunite and Darkseid smiles.